victimsnino/ReactivePlusPlus/docs/readme.md

 ### rppqt

 \copydoc rppqt
-Check API reference of \link rppqt \endlink for more details
+Check API reference of @link rppqt @endlink for more details

 ### rppgrpc

 \copydoc rppgrpc
-Check API reference of \link rppgrpc \endlink for more details
+Check API reference of @link rppgrpc @endlink for more details

 ### rppasio

 \copydoc rppasio
-Check API reference of \link rppasio \endlink for more details
+Check API reference of @link rppasio @endlink for more details